stefandoorn/google-tag-manager-plugin/README.md

 ### 2. Load bundle

-Add to the bundle list in `app/AppKernel.php`:
+Add to the bundle list:

 ```php
 new GtmPlugin\GtmPlugin(),